Causal Inference with the Napkin Graph: Additional details on simulations

 \subsection{Additional results on simulations}

 This subsection presents additional results from the simulation studies.
 Figures~\ref{appfig:sim1-binaryZ} and \ref{appfig:sim1-contiZ} illustrate the asymptotic convergence behavior of the TMLEs, one-step, and estimating equation estimators when all nuisance models are correctly specified, under univariate binary and continuous $Z$, respectively.
+Figure~\ref{appfig:sim1-contiZ-unif05} illustrates the asymptotic convergence behavior of the three IF-based estimators constructed using an invalid weighting function.
 Tables~\ref{table:sim2_binary}, \ref{table:sim4_binary}, and \ref{table:sim5_binary} summarize the results for Simulations 2, 4, and 5, respectively, under the binary $Z$ setting.

 [2]{\arrayrulecolor[RGB]{#1}\global\arrayrulewidth=#2pt} [2]{\vrule width #2pt} [1]{\rule{0pt}{#1}} [1]{\rule[-#1]{0pt}{#1}}

 [2]{\arrayrulecolor[RGB]{#1}\global\arrayrulewidth=#2pt} [2]{\vrule width #2pt} [1]{\rule{0pt}{#1}} [1]{\rule[-#1]{0pt}{#1}}